DikaExpInc/gilgamesj-new/README.md

 ### how to run if all installed

-- install pm2
+- install pm2 (just only first install)
   `sudo npm install -g pm2`
-- open terminal with bash (in VS Code) and run this command `./run_app.sh`
+- open the folder gilgamesj-new terminal and run this command `./run_app.sh`
-- do this if the progam cannot run
-  `chmod +x start_services.sh`
+- do this if the progam cannot run (just only first install) `chmod +x start_services.sh`